 X-rays show only soft-tissue swelling during the first months of disease.
 Subsequently, periarticular osteoporosis, joint space (articular cartilage) narrowing, and marginal erosions may become visible.
 Erosions often develop within the first year but may occur any time.
 MRI seems to be more sensitive and detects earlier articular inflammation and erosions.
 In addition, abnormal subchondral bone signals (eg, bone marrow lesions, bone marrow edema) around the knee suggest progressive disease.

-If RA is diagnosed, additional tests help detect complications and unexpected abnormalities.
-CBC with differential should be obtained.
-A normochromic (or slightly hypochromic)-normocytic anemia occurs in 80%; Hb is usually > 10 g/dL.
-If Hb is ≤ 10 g/dL, superimposed iron deficiency or other causes of anemia should be considered.
+If rheumatoid arthritis is diagnosed, additional tests help detect complications and unexpected abnormalities.
+Complete blood count with differential should be obtained.
+A normochromic (or slightly hypochromic)-normocytic anemia occurs in 80%; hemoglobin is usually > 10 g/dL (100 g/L).
+If hemoglobin is ≤ 10 g/dL (100 g/L), superimposed iron deficiency or other causes of anemia should be considered.
 Neutropenia occurs in 1 to 2% of cases, often with splenomegaly (Felty syndrome).
 Acute-phase reactants (eg, thrombocytosis, elevated ESR, elevated CRP) reflect disease activity.
 A mild polyclonal hypergammaglobulinemia often occurs.
 ESR is elevated in 90% of patients with active disease.

 Validated measures of disease activity include the Rheumatoid Arthritis Disease Activity Score DAS-28 and Rheumatoid Arthritis Clinical Disease Activity Index.